Crafter.ai - AI Agents Platform

 The areas with the greatest impact where AI can make a difference in reducing customer service costs.

+2. Scalability — During peak periods (onboarding, renewals, campaigns, technical failures), companies traditionally hire temporary staff, pay overtime, and accept lower KPIs.
 A virtual assistant scales instantly, without variable costs proportional to volume.

 Use cases with the greatest economic impact in reducing customer service costs

-use case to reduce customer service costs
+Use cases to reduce customer service costs

 The virtual assistant use cases that generate the greatest economic impact are those that can alleviate the most repetitive and low-value tasks.